 2020 has been a lesson in how to build an effective remote team, and almost all industries have been impacted.
-As Forbes predicted even before the pandemic: “Remote work is no longer a privilege.
-It’s become the standard operating mode…” Remote teams are the new normal, and as leaders we must be ready for the obstacles this presents.
+Interestingly, Forbes predicted even before the pandemic: “Remote work is no longer a privilege.
+It’s become the standard operating mode…” Remote teams are the new normal, and as leaders, it helps to be ready for the obstacles and opportunities this presents.

 1. Make time for check-ins